MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p4/readme.md

 #### 6. Curvature

-I did this in lines in function road_curvature that calculates this based on assumptions about pixel to meter conversion.
+I did this in function road_curvature that calculates curvature based on assumptions about pixel to meter conversion.
-Then i add this information for each frame.
+Then I add this information to each frame.

 ![Center](images/with_text.jpg)